kelvinmo/lightcontainer/README.md

 ```

 To get the container to call `setA` to inject `A` whenever `J` is created,
 use the `call` method to specify the method to call.
+[Autowiring](#autowiring)
+works in the same way as for constructor injection.

 ```php
 $container->set(J::class)->call('setA');